Michelin-Starred Restaurants in Fukuoka That Welcome Families: A Curated Family Dining Guide (2026)

 a bunch of clothes hanging on a rack in a store (Photo by kian zhang on Unsplash)

-Kids outgrow clothes faster than parents can buy them, and Fukuoka has a deep ecosystem of kids’ clothing options — from the obvious Uniqlo pipeline to charming Japanese brands you’ve never heard of, plus second-hand chains where you can outfit a whole season for ¥10,000.
-This guide covers what’s available, sizing differences from Western brands, … Read more
+Kids outgrow clothes faster than parents can buy them, and Fukuoka has a deep ecosystem of kids’ clothing stores — from the familiar Uniqlo pipeline to charming Japanese brands you’ve never heard of.
+Add second-hand chains where you can outfit a whole season for roughly ¥10,000, and you have real choice at every budget level. … Read more

 Getting a Japanese Driver License in Fukuoka: A Family Guide for Foreign Residents (2026)